 βΏ Not Accessible

 This Singapore park is located just north of the Botanic Gardens, this park is unofficial but oh so magical.
-Known for its Avatar-eque trees, this trail features an old Japanese cemetery, abandoned cars, and overgrown folliage.
-This is an amazing Singapore park for adventure seekers.
+Known for its Avatar-eque trees, this trail features an old Japanese cemetery, abandoned cars, and overgrown foliage.
+This is an amazing Singapore park for adventure seekers, so be sure to put Bukit Brown on your list!

 View this post on Instagram